jkjung-avt/tensorrt_demos/README.md

 Demo #3: SSD
 ------------

-This demo shows how to convert trained tensorflow Single-Shot Multibox Detector (SSD) models through UFF to TensorRT engines, and to do real-time object detection with the optimized TensorRT engines.
+This demo shows how to convert pre-trained tensorflow Single-Shot Multibox Detector (SSD) models through UFF to TensorRT engines, and to do real-time object detection with the TensorRT engines.

 NOTE: This particular demo requires TensorRT "Python API", which is only available in TensorRT 5.x+ on the Jetson systems.
 In other words, this demo only works on Jetson systems properly set up with JetPack-4.2+, but **not** JetPack-3.x or earlier versions.

 Assuming this repository has been cloned at "${HOME}/project/tensorrt_demos", follow these steps:

-1. Install requirements (pycuda, etc.) and build TensorRT engines from the trained SSD models.
+1. Install requirements (pycuda, etc.) and build TensorRT engines from the pre-trained SSD models.

    ```shell
    $ cd ${HOME}/project/tensorrt_demos/ssd